haidao90/HaiDao_portfolio/README.md

 -	Created an interaction interface for the business to input the data to get the best suggested product position

 # [Project 2: SQL DATA EXPLORATION OF COVID DATASET](https://github.com/haidao90/PortfolioProjects/blob/main/COVID%20Portfolio%20Project.sql)
-- Exploring the COVID data
+- Exploring the COVID dataset
-- Look at different metrics of the probability of covid cases and death rates
+- Look at different metrics such as infection rate, death rates by country, continent
+- Examining vaccination rate in compared to the whole population of different countries and continent

 # [Project 3: DATA CLEANING ON HOUSING MARKET DATASET](https://github.com/haidao90/PortfolioProjects/blob/main/Data%20cleaning.sql)
-- Data cleaning through various techniques such as
+- Data cleaning through various techniques such as standardizing, populating, removing duplicates and unused data